dylan-lang/opendylan/documentation/intro-dylan/source/why-dylan.rst

 ======================

-Languages based on LISP typically use a notation called :term:`fully-parenthesized prefix syntax` (also known as s-expressions).
+Languages based on LISP typically use a notation called fully-parenthesized prefix syntax (also known as s-expressions).
 This consists of nested parentheses, as seen in the following Scheme version of the ``shoe-size`` function: